hapax/hapax.github.io/assets/simple-physics.md

 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
 to solve mechanics problems!
-We are bound by convention and familiarity to the typical use case, but there's usually something even cooler just around the corner.
+We are bound by convention and familiarity to the typical use case, but there's usually something cooler just around the corner.

 There are other myths in play here, for instance, that the only real tool is calculus and its tributaries, and before they master these